ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 ### Get and Pass Pointers to FFI

-To pass and receive pointers to c structs you need to declare pointer to primitives
+If you want to receive a pointer to an opaque C type, using a pointer to a primitive can be useful:

 ```pony
 use @XOpenDisplay[Pointer[_XDisplayHandle]](name: Pointer[U8] tag)